- Union County Public Schools

-He has held several cabinet-level positions for HISD since 2013, including chief human resources officer, chief school support officer and chief school officer for major projects.
+He held several cabinet-level positions for HISD, including chief human resources officer, chief school support officer and chief school officer for major projects.

 Dr. Houlihan earned a bachelor’s degree in elementary education from Elon University in North Carolina, where he was a North Carolina Teaching Fellow.
 He earned a master’s degree in organization and leadership from Columbia University’s Teachers College (2006) and a doctorate in educational administration from the University of Texas at Austin in 2010.

-Highlights of Dr. Houlihan’s leadership as UCPS Superintendent:
+Highlights of Dr. Houlihan's Tenure as UCPS Superintendent

 - Redirected funding to support strategic academic initiatives, such as literacy, personalized learning and college/career readiness